 By contrast, a snowy owl tagged Dec.
 23 in central Wisconsin has rarely roamed more than a mile from where it was caught, in the Buena Vista grasslands of Portage County.
 Project SNOWstorm is showing how different owls respond to different conditions.
 See Figure 3.

-With your help, we will continue out work this winter, in the field and the lab — tagging additional snowy owls in this fresh irruption, while continuing to monitor those we tagged previously.
+With your help, we are continuing our work this winter, in the field and the lab — tagging additional snowy owls, while continuing to monitor those we tagged previously.
 The transmitters cost roughly $3,000 each, and the generosity of private donors and bird conservation groups has made this work possible.

 Any amount will help, and contributions are tax-deductible through the Ned Smith Center for Nature and Art, a 501(c)3 nonprofit.